Art Green (artist): Artistic style

 Green's style falls somewhere between surrealism and pop art, with hints of op art.
 Two of his major influences, both in the collection of the Art Institute of Chicago, are René Magritte and Giorgio de Chirico.
 He sought to capture the straightforwardness and mystery evoked in these surrealist's paintings.
 Sometimes, he even directly quoted them, using curtains and multi point perspectives to describe architectural elements.
 He also enjoyed the work of James Rosenquist, whose work was more about surface than substance; however, Green's objects appear to have a psychological rather than just a visual presence.

-The imagery Green has used throughout his entire career, and continues to use to this day, is drawn from illustrated textbooks and advertising of the forties and fifties that touch on technological and roadside Americana, with overt themes of sexual symbolism.
+The imagery Green used throughout his entire career, and continued to use throughout his life, was drawn from illustrated textbooks and advertising of the 1940s and 1950s that touch on technological and roadside Americana, with overt themes of sexual symbolism.
 Imagery includes ice cream cones, bridges, incomplete bridges, mirrors, scissors, women's painted fingernails, passionate couples, tires, moons floating over water, puzzle pieces, silhouettes of a plane flying overhead, searchlights, tornados, women's nylon-covered legs, wood grain, leather cords, screws, cables, knots, zippers, tapes, stitches, Necker cubes, and other optical illusions.
-The paintings tend to have torn or stitched imagery that evokes the trompe l'oeil tradition; transparent and solid planes overlap, too, achieving a high level of spatial complexity.
+The paintings tend to have torn or stitched imagery that evokes the trompe-l'œil tradition; transparent and solid planes overlap, too, achieving a high level of spatial complexity.
 Though the illusory depth of his paintings is not all that deep, the viewer still finds himself looking at, into, and through his paintings.

 Green's artwork is full of dichotomies.
-He has a keen interest in examining our relationship to reality, or, more specifically, the difference between looking and seeing and the rewards of the latter.
-He combines order and chaos, but every force is balanced and contained.
+He had a keen interest in examining our relationship to reality, or, more specifically, the difference between looking and seeing and the rewards of the latter.
+He combined order and chaos, but every force is balanced and contained.
 This order calms the chaos in time; the viewer is rewarded for spending time with his canvases as hidden objects reveal themselves in an endless tension between rationalism and irrationalism.